 Q: How do I avoid using the wrong antonym for "release?"

 A: Carefully consider the context, intent, and consequences of the release.
 Consult a thesaurus, but always choose the word that best fits the specific situation.
-Test your choice by substituting it into the original sentence to ensure that it makes sense and conveys the intended opposite meaning.
+Test your choice by substituting it into the original sentence to check that it makes sense and conveys the intended opposite meaning.

 Conclusion